 I arrived at Ravel at a time when it was suffering an identity crisis.
 I set out to clarify our mission and create a robust understanding of precisely what we wanted to do.
-Over time, through the process detailed below, I took Ravel from a struggling app with limited features to a legal analytics platform that was acquired by one of the largest companies in our industry.
-Through a series of internal conversations—and a lot of reading—I produced the following diagram of our business, the stakeholders we interacted with, and the types of content needed to serve those stakeholders.
-This empowered our executive team to have productive dialogue about who we were creating for, and to what end.
+Through a series of internal conversations—and a lot of reading—I produced the following diagram of our business, the stakeholders we interacted with, and the types of content needed to serve them.
+This empowered our executive team to have a productive dialogue about who we were creating for, and to what end.

 To build tools for a professional audience requires an understanding of their work.
 I conducted background research and stakeholder interviews to develop the model shown below of the legal research process.
 I grouped the identifiable steps of that process into modes, and used those to drive discussion at Ravel about how we were supporting, or failing to support, the goals of our users.